 This may seem like a lot of freedom but employees who see the value of learning will be eager to work through the exercises.
 Adult learners don’t typically want to be spoon-fed by instructors so they will enjoy being able to study when it’s most convenient for them.

 It is also important to track user behavior and take feedback into consideration.
 Instructors take note of which lessons are most sought after and which ones many learners skip.
-They should also look at the time of day which is the most popular and the types of materials which get the most engagement.
+They should also look at the time of day which is the most popular and the types of materials that get the most engagement.
 They can use this information to inform future versions of the course.

-Workers are increasingly being expected to play an active role in their education.
+Workers are increasingly expected to play an active role in their education.
 They need to identify their career goals and find learning opportunities that will help them to reach those goals.
 Both learning and development professionals and eLearning course creators must ensure they offer support when necessary while encouraging independence.
 This will help to ensure employees are equipped to handle the uncertain and ever-changing future of work.